uc-cdis/gen3-gitops-dev/README.md

 ### Setting Up Your Environment

+1. `git clone` this repository
-1. **Copy the "copy-me" folder** into the "dev-environments" folder and rename it to match your environment name:
+2. **Copy the "copy-me" folder** into the "dev-environments" folder and rename it to match your environment name:
    ```
-   gen3-gitops-dev/dev-environments/<your-env>/
+   cd gen3-gitops-dev
+   cp -r copy-me devplanetv2/dev-environments/<your-env>
    ```

    ![alt text](images/copy-1.png)